OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/How-transport-mode-choices-work.md

 This part (the percentage chance for each transport mode that's returned to the part of the game that makes that query) is what this mod changes.

-Note that the Tourist AI has it's own implementation of these probabilites, which this mod doesn't touch (this mod only patches Resident AI).

 If the probability for one of those is met, then that's the vehicle the citizen will try to use.
 If no vehicle ends up being selected, and there's no viable walking/public transport option, or if pathfinding fails (e.g. if there's no connected road), then the travel attempt will simply fail and the cim won't go anywhere (and won't be instantiated as a 'visible' travelling cim for this attempt).

 ## Base game behaviour